microsoft/fluentui/packages/react-tooltip/Spec.md

 #### Drawbacks

-There are a few drawbacks with this approach to adding tooltips, which are outlined in [☂ Tooltip: open issues to resolve in converged approach #15102](https://github.com/microsoft/fluentui/issues/15102).
-To summarize:
+There are a few drawbacks with this approach to adding tooltips, which are outlined in [☂ Tooltip: open issues to resolve in converged approach #15102](https://github.com/microsoft/fluentui/issues/15102), and summarized below:

 - The wrapper `div` created by `TooltipHost` can cause layout issues for the component.
 It also doesn't always result in proper positioning for the tooltip.
 - The API is overly complex.